SimonRess/academic-website/content/authors/admin/_index.md

 role: Research Assistant
 avatar_filename: avatar.jpg
 bio: I am a PhD candidate at the chairs Comparative Politics & Social Science Data Analysis, Ruhr-Universität Bochum.
-My main research interests are labor market policies and their effects on individual health, as well as interest groups and lobbyism.
-I have published articles on interest groups and prevention policy.
+My main research interests are labour market policies and their effects on individual health, as well as interest groups and lobbyism.
+I have published articles on interest groups and prevention policies.
 interests:
   - Modern Causal Analysis
   - Social Policy